ordina-jworks/ordina-jworks.github.io/_posts/2021-02-10-Home-Automation-part-2-Getting-Started-With-Home-Assistant.md

 - Integrations: These are the building blocks that integrate with physical devices or services.
 - Devices: Any physical device that is added through an integration has a representation here.
 - Entities: A device can expose one or multiple entities.
-- Blueprints: an automation instance that is re-usable.
+- [Automations](https://www.home-assistant.io/docs/automation){:target="_blank" rel="noopener noreferrer"}: An automation is an action that is activated by a trigger and when an optional condition is met.
-- Automations: An automation is an action that is activated by a trigger and when an optional condition is met.
+- [Blueprints](https://www.home-assistant.io/docs/automation/using_blueprints/){:target="_blank" rel="noopener noreferrer"}: an automation instance that is re-usable.
 - Scenes: A collection of predefined states for one or more devices/entities.
-- Scripts: Is what it says it is, a sequence of commands and/or actions to execute.
+- [Scripts](https://www.home-assistant.io/integrations/script/){:target="_blank" rel="noopener noreferrer"}: Is what it says it is, a sequence of commands and/or actions to execute.
 - Areas: A home can have multiple areas, think rooms.
   Each area can have zero or more devices/automations/scenes and or scripts assigned to it.